whitneyburton/portfolios/students/1508/torie_joywarren/20151001-torie-joywarren-m1.markdown

 “Torie has been a great classmate and teammate for the entirety of our first module.
 She was always willing to lend  helping hand when I had questions on things that she’d already figured out, and she was always patient and thorough with her explanations.
 I was lucky enough to have Torie as a partner for multiple pairing exercises and one team project.
 Her positive attitude and kind demeanor were always fun to be around, and I learned a great deal from her each time we’ve paired.
 I’ve seen her act in this capacity, not only for me, but for many others in 1508 -- we’re lucky to have her!"

+"Torie is one of the most, if not the most impressive people in our cohort.
+She is a strong and quiet leader, and inspires us by the example she sets.
+Her combination of her aptitude, drive, curiosity and humility makes it hard to picture a ceiling for her potential.
+She's kind and considerate on top of all of this, which is perhaps most rare."

 ### Playing a Part

 Turing events: